 A crucial property that we will use about the filtered $p$-DG envelope is the following.

 \begin{prop} Let $A$ be a symmetric Frobenius $p$-DG algebra, and $M_A$ be a finitely generated faithful $A$-module.
 Suppose

 is a short exact sequence of finitely generated right $p$-DG modules over $A$ that splits when forgetting the differential.
-If two terms out of $X$, $Y$ and $Z$ lie in the filtered $p$-DG envelope of $M$, then so is the third one in the filtered $p$-DG envelope.
+If two terms out of $X$, $Y$ and $Z$ lie in the filtered $p$-DG envelope of $M$, then so does the third one.

 More generally, suppose $\{X_i|i=0,\dots, n\}$ is a family that fits into an exact sequence of $p$-DG $A$-modules